KomaEc/crown/README.md

 cp -r benchmark/buffer_good workspace/ cargo run -- workspace/buffer_good --single-file
 ```
-the solution will be printed.
-There're a lot of constraint variables, but for now, the most important are the first two constraint variables λ0 and λ1.
+the solution will be printed (I've also make a copy of this solution into `buffer.out`).
+There're a lot of constraint variables, but for now, the most important ones are the first two constraint variables λ0 and λ1.
 They correspond to the fields `alloc` and `data` of `buffer_t`.
 The inferred signatures are that `alloc` is fat and `data` is thin, which is exactly what we want.

 Note that the benchmark is called 'good' because I manually fix one line of code (on line 169 of `benchmark/buffer_good/src/buffer.rs`).
 Originally in C, this is
 ```c